koppakarasagna41-tech/prompt-_engg_projects/Support_Assistant/PROJECT_README.md

 # AI Customer Support Assistant

 An AI-powered Customer Support Assistant designed to streamline customer interactions through an intuitive web interface.
-The application enables users to manage chats, support tickets, conversations, and dashboard functionalities efficiently.
+The application enables users to manage customer chats, support tickets, conversations, and dashboard functionalities efficiently.

 The frontend is built with **React** and **Vite** and deployed on **Vercel**.
 The backend is developed using **FastAPI** and deployed on **Render**.
 The backend communicates with **Supabase** for data storage, while the frontend interacts with the backend through REST APIs.

 ---

-## 🚀 Live Demo
+# 🚀 Live Demo

 ### 🌐 Frontend
 https://ai-customer-assistant-mh0n2i2oa-koppakarasagna41-techs-projects.vercel.app